-- There has been a review of several procedures and protocols where adverse event and significant adverse event reviews identified the need to do so. - Development of referral pathways to the appropriate clinical teams - Review of medical consultant rotas - New process developed to ensure patients waiting over 4 hours in the emergency department have appropriate observations and care.
+- There has been a review of several procedures and protocols where adverse event and significant adverse event reviews identified the need to do so. - Development of referral pathways to the appropriate clinical teams - Standardised the location of the Hypoglycaemic Kit in wards and departments - NEWS2 training module is now mandatory for specific clinical areas.

-Other information
+6. Other information

-The Duty of Candour section on the electronic reporting system (Safeguard) does not discriminate between Professional Duty of Candour and Organisational Duty of Candour but with our enhanced process and the introduction of the briefing note and briefing arrangements, we are confident of which legislation to apply.
+The Duty of Candour section on the electronic reporting system (Safeguard) does not discriminate between Professional Duty of Candour and Organisational Duty of Candour but with our enhanced process and the introduction of the briefing note we are confident of which legislation to apply.